 Series I savings bonds are drawing a lot of attention.
-Thanks to high inflation, those issued from May through October 2022 offer a sky-high composite rate of 9.62%.
-We’ve compiled answers to frequently asked questions about series I bonds.
+Thanks to high inflation, I-bonds issued from now until May 1, 2023 offer a 6.89% interest rate over the next six months.
+We’ve compiled answers to frequently asked questions about I bonds.

-How is the interest rate determined?
+How is the interest rate for I bonds determined?
 The composite rate has two parts: a fixed rate, which remains the same for the life of the bond, and an inflation rate, which is based on the consumer price index.
-Each May and November, the U.S. Treasury Department announces a new fixed rate and inflation rate that apply to bonds issued during the following six months.
+Each May 1 and November 1, the U.S. Treasury Department announces a new fixed rate and inflation rate that apply to bonds issued during the following six months.
 The inflation rate changes every six months from the bond’s issue date.
-If your bond is issued in October 2022, for example, the current inflation rate will apply through March 2023.
-(Note that I bonds are issued the next business day after you purchase them—so if you wait until the last day of October to buy a bond, for example, it will have a November issue date.)
-The fixed rate for I bonds issued from May through October 2022 is 0%.
+If your bond is issued in November 2022, for example, the current inflation rate will apply through April 2023.
+The fixed rate for I bonds issued from May through October 2022 is 0.4%—and that will never change for as long as you hold the bond (the term is 30 months).

 How does interest accrue?
 The bond earns interest monthly from the first day of the month of the issue date, and interest is compounded semiannually.
 Interest is added to the bond’s principal value.
 You can’t redeem an I bond in the first year, and if you cash it in before five years have passed, you forfeit the most recent three months of interest.
 If you check your bond’s value at TreasuryDirect.gov (opens in new tab) within the first five years of owning it, the amount you’ll see will have the three-month penalty subtracted from it.
 Consequently, when you buy a new bond, interest does not show until the first day of the fourth month following the issue month.
 If your bond has an October 2022 issue date, for example, interest is first posted in February 2023.

 How much can I buy?
 An individual can buy up to $10,000 per calendar year in electronic bonds through TreasuryDirect.gov.
-In addition, you can buy up to $5,000 each year in paper bonds with your tax refund (so for those who are married filing jointly, the limit is $5,000 per couple).
+In addition, you can buy up to another $5,000 each year with your tax refund (so for those who are married filing jointly, the limit is $5,000 per couple).
+And these will be issued on paper, with Helen Keller, Chief Joseph, or George C. Marshall on them (among others).
+You can even designate a beneficiary or co-owner through this program, which you can read more about from the IRS.
+So, crank up that withholding at work or plan on putting in some extra money to the IRS when you file next year—basically, prefunding your bond purchase.

 I opened a TreasuryDirect account years ago and have lost my account number.
 What do I do?
 Go to www.treasurydirect.gov/RS/UN-Forgot.do (opens in new tab) and fill in your personal information.
 It must match exactly what TreasuryDirect has on file—so if you have moved, for example, you may have to list a previous address.
 If the information matches, you’ll answer three security questions.
 If you respond successfully, you’ll receive an e-mail with your account number.